Amazing Race Norway Winners on Santana

-We started in Oslo Norway, went to Dubai UAR, New Delhi, Agra and Jaipur India, Bangkok Thailand, Hanoi and Hue Vietnam, then over to Sydney Blue Mountains and Melbourne Australia.
-Hong Kong China was next, then to Macau China, last to Almity Kazakhstan and the final was back in Oslo!
+We started in Oslo Norway, went to Dubai UAR, New Delhi, Agra, and Jaipur India, Bangkok Thailand, Hanoi, and Hue Vietnam, then over to Sydney Blue Mountains and Melbourne Australia.
+Hong Kong China was next, then to Macau China, last to Almighty Kazakhstan and the final was back in Oslo!

 What was your best memory from the contest?

-So many things I can mention on this question.
+So many things I can mention in this question.
 But I would say it is three things that stand out.

 1. We had to bake 50 cow-shit-cakes in a slum village outside Agra India.
 The cakes would be fire fuel for the poor people there!
 When we sat there on the dirty ground baking shit, the kids in the village stood on a house roof and sang songs and cheered to us.
 Amazing moment and pure joy for these children.
 I loved it.

-3. The last of many good and fantastic memories, is when me and my brother had to sail a 30 feet sailboat for 45 minutes with 15 minutes of training, into Sydney Harbor.
-We have never sailed before, but used to the sea because of our grandfather.
+3. The last of many good and fantastic memories is when I and my brother had to sail a 30 feet sailboat for 45 minutes with 15 minutes of training, into Sydney Harbor.
+We have never sailed before but used to the sea because of our grandfather.
 (Fisherman) rip.
-The sun was setting, it was 28 C, and some wind.
-I remember the view, Sydney Opera house and the Sydney Harbor Bridge, beautiful, but the very best of this memory, is the teamwork between me and my fantastic brother.
+The sun was setting, it was 28 degrees and some wind.
+I remember the view, Sydney Opera house and the Sydney Harbor Bridge, beautiful, but the very best of this memory is the teamwork between me and my fantastic brother.
 We didn’t need to speak to each other, just look at each other and we knew what we needed to do.
 It was awesome.

 You visited Kazakhstan on your trip.
 How was that?

 Kazakhstan was like u could expect in a former Soviet province.
 A lot of cement buildings and cold.
-We went to a city called Almity (former Alma Ata).
+We went to a city called Almighty (former Alma Ata).
 On the plane from China to this city, we were instructed from the production that we couldn’t mention Borat in any circumstances.
-Obviously they are not proud to be associated by him… hehe.
+Obviously they are not proud to be associated with him… hehe.
 But we found out that the people are nice, helpful and warm.
-The food and chocolate is terrible.
+The food and chocolate are terrible.
 One humorous episode was that when we were finished filming the episode we were driven to our hotel.
 Here we found out that this hotel was actually a brothel.
-You could easy get a prostitute to your room, as there were 4 girls situated beside the stairs on each floor.
+You could easily get a prostitute to your room, as there were 4 girls situated beside the stairs on each floor.

 In your opinion why did you guys win the Amazing Race Norway?

-– We showed respect and gave smile to everybody we met.
-A taxi driver in India, as well to a taxi driver in Oz.
-We have both travelled before and that was a good experience to take with us into the race.
+– We showed respect and gave a smile to everybody we met.
+A taxi driver in India, as well as a taxi driver in Oz.
+We have both traveled before and that was a good experience to take with us into the race.
 Have respect and smile a big smile.

 -Teamwork as we also know each other very well.

--We are not afraid for so many things, and we are very competitive.
+-We are not afraid of so many things, and we are very competitive.